mgandham/mgandham.github.io/index.md

+## 10/04/2022

+Earsplitting, ringing, deafening
+silence following the thunderclap.
+Roaring, crushing, crashing
+vacancy all around me.

+Vanished, vanquished, violent
+vaccuum in your wake.
+Empty time, space, and air
+rushing in to fill the void.

+Which hurts more: The dark?
+Obscuring, concealing, supressing.
+Or the blinding light of every day
+Revealing the world without you.

 ## 8/08/2020
 ash-laden toxic fumes wafted from the cavern's mouth.
 A blackened creek dribbled over the stones, past the jagged teeth, and into the night.
 Steam was rising here, but also something else.
 A sickly scent of rot mixed with sweet nectar carried on the breeze.
 The howl of a wolf, coming up the road behind me, broke me from my spell.